junxit/us-congress-bills-113/metadata.md

 - 2014-08-26 — Committee on Indian Affairs.
 Reported by Senator Tester under authority of the order of the Senate of 08/05/2014 with an amendment in the nature of a substitute.
 Without written report.
 - 2014-08-26 — Committee on Indian Affairs.
 Reported by Senator Tester under authority of the order of the Senate of 08/05/2014 with an amendment in the nature of a substitute.
 Without written report.
 - 2014-08-26 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 534.
+- 2014-09-18 — By Senator Tester from Committee on Indian Affairs filed written report.
+Report No. 113-260.
+- 2014-09-18 — By Senator Tester from Committee on Indian Affairs filed written report.
+Report No. 113-260.
+- 2014-12-09 — Amendment SA 3981 agreed to in Senate by Unanimous Consent.
+- 2014-12-09 — Amendment SA 3981 proposed by Senator Begich. (consideration: CR S6416; text: CR S6416) In the nature of a substitute.
+- 2014-12-09 — Amendment SA 3982 agreed to in Senate by Unanimous Consent.
+- 2014-12-09 — Amendment SA 3982 proposed by Senator Begich. (consideration: CR S6416; text: CR S6416) To amend the title.
+- 2014-12-09 — Measure laid before Senate by unanimous consent. (consideration: CR S6414-6416; text of measure as reported in Senate: CR S6414-6416)
+- 2014-12-09 — Passed Senate with an amendment and an amendment to the Title by Unanimous Consent.
+- 2014-12-09 — Passed/agreed to in Senate: Passed Senate with an amendment and an amendment to the Title by Unanimous Consent.
+- 2014-12-09 — Senate amendment agreed to: Amendment SA 3981 agreed to in Senate by Unanimous Consent.
+- 2014-12-09 — Senate amendment agreed to: Amendment SA 3982 agreed to in Senate by Unanimous Consent.
+- 2014-12-09 — Senate amendment proposed (on the floor): Amendment SA 3981 proposed by Senator Begich.(consideration: CR S6416; text: CR S6416)
+- 2014-12-09 — Senate amendment proposed (on the floor): Amendment SA 3982 proposed by Senator Begich.(consideration: CR S6416; text: CR S6416)
+- 2014-12-09 — Senate amendment submitted
+- 2014-12-09 — Senate amendment submitted
+- 2014-12-09 — The committee reported substitute was withdrawn by Unanimous Consent. (consideration: CR S6416)